 As an actress, Lamarr herself described herself as “a cross between Judy Garland and Greta Garbo”.
 By her own admission she had the reputation in Hollywood of being “difficult”, and her films were in the main a rum bunch – including the handful she produced herself – not helped by the fact that she turned down Casablanca

 .
-But in the past ten years she has received the accolade accorded few of her Hollywood contemporaries of two biographies, and now a feature-length documentary entitled Bombshell: The Hedy Lamarr Story
+But in the past decade she has received the accolade accorded to few of her Hollywood contemporaries: two biographies, and now a feature-length documentary entitled Bombshell: The Hedy Lamarr Story

-(one of whose executive producers is Susan Sarandon) about to open in Britain.
+(one of whose executive producers is Susan Sarandon).

 Bombshell predictably doesn’t actually concern itself too much with her movies; so here are five that she made that are still worth a look: